cepthomas/SublimeBagOfTricks/ST_NOTES.md

 ## API

+### Core Components
-### CORE COMPONENTS - in sublime Module
+These are in sublime Module.

-- sublime.Window Class: desc?
+- sublime.Window Class: One instance of app/window.
 - sublime.Sheet Class: Represents a content container, i.e. a tab, within a window.
 Sheets may contain a View, or an image preview.
 - sublime.View Class: Represents a view into a text buffer.
 Note that multiple views may refer to the same buffer, but they have their own unique selection and geometry.
 - sublime.Selection Class: Maintains a set of Regions, ensuring that none overlap.
 The regions are kept in sorted order.